bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "Did he recognize you, when you met him?"
 Adrex asked a bit quick and worried.

-The lord shot up an eyebrow, though he did reply:
+The lord shot up an eyebrow:
 "No, I doubt neither of us had ever seen each other before.
 Any chance he should know me?"

 Adrex had turned back to the board.
-Cleff had been the one telling him about how Vox Machina had tracked down the thief, and left only tales about it.
+Cleff had been the one telling him about how Vox Machina had tracked down the thief of Percival's gun, and left only tales about it.
-Whether or not it had been Vox Machina's intentions, it had certainly had the effect they had hoped for.
+Whether or not it had been Vox Machina's intentions, it had certainly had a frightful effect.

 "He did mention your group at some point" Adrex started.
 "It was just the story of you, but it seemed rather... unbelievable."
-He made another short pause before injecting: "-with the demogod and all."
+He made another short pause before injecting: "-with the demigod and all."

 "Yes, the rise of Vecna" Percival said a bit grim.
 "I know this is a far shot, but do you know of a red-scaled dragonborn called Arkhan the Cruel?"